Aviation Maintenance Training Programs at National Aviation Academy

 If you’re looking to enter the aviation maintenance industry FAST, this is your program!
 Aviation Maintenance Technology (AMT) is National Aviation Academy’s core Airframe and Powerplant (A&P) program.

-In just over 14 months (and 2,000 clock hours), you’ll train on 44 FAA-mandated subjects.
+In as little as 14 months (and 2,000 clock hours), you’ll train on 45 FAA-mandated subjects.
 The FAA has strict guidelines on the curriculum for AMT schools’ General, Powerplant, and Airframe courses.

 General subjects cover topics such as mathematics, physics, basic electricity, weight & balance, and more!
 General studies help students to strengthen the skills needed to move on to Airframe and Powerplant courses.

 Additionally, Powerplant curriculum includes reciprocating engines, turbine engine theory and repair, airframe electrical, fluid lines and fitting, navigation and communication, landing gear systems, hydraulic & pneumatic systems, cabin atmosphere, plus more!